icambridge/iain.sexy/source/_drafts/are-you-a-good-developer.markdown

 In development we constantly bemoan bad developers.
-But what I've noticed is everyone generally thinks they're going a good job and the other developers are bad.
-I don't think you can exactly define what is a good developer down to a tea but I think you can have rough benchmarks signs of if you're good or not.
-These are generally if you follow well defined practices.
-They're are levels of development practices ranging from the basics (DRY) to advance (CQRS).
+But what I've noticed is everyone generally thinks they're doing a good job and the other developers are bad.
+I don't think you can exactly define what is a good developer down to a tea but I think you can have rough benchmarks for wether or not you're good or not.
+These generally are if you follow well defined practices.
+There are levels of development practices ranging from the basics (DRY) to advance (CQRS).

-It's my opinion that you're only as good as the level of practices you follow well.
-So if you only do intermediate practices you're an intermediate developer.
+It's my opinion that you're only as good as the level of practices that you are follow well.
+So if you're only do intermediate practices you're an intermediate developer.
 If you do intermediate practices well but mildy-advance practices poorly you're still an intermediate developer.

 I think it's important to say that my definition of well is applying them in the majority of cases.
-No one is perfect so we obviously make mistakes and write poor code from time to time for various reasons.
-Also it's important this isn't a 100% guide as there are most likely hundreds of things I'm not thinking of.
+No one is perfect, we obviously make mistakes and write poor code from time to time for various reasons.
+Also it's important to state this isn't a 100% guide as there are most likely hundreds of things I'm not thinking of or probably even know of.
 I'm also an OO PHP developer so a lot these may be related to OO.
 However I suspect majority of them can also be applied to other programming paradigms.

 I'm also not saying I do all of these things.
 I'm just aware they exist and I rank them at a certain level.
 Some times I don't even think I have a full grasp of the concept.
 Nor am I making any claims that I'm any good.
 Like everyone I am still learning and trying to be a good developer.
 I think understanding our flaws helps with this.